-Are you one of those people that truly believe a little cheese added to just about anything makes it that much tastier?
+Are you one of those people that genuinely believe that all types of cheese make anything that much tastier?

-Cheese was discovered when an entrepreneurial shepherd decided to store some fresh milk in a pouch made from a sheep’s stomach.
-He then later opened it to find that it had transformed into curds of fatty goodness (along with some whey to drink).
+According to a legend, an entrepreneurial shepherd decided to store some fresh milk in a pouch made from a sheep’s stomach.
+He then later opened it to find that the milk had separated into curd and whey.
+The delicious tasting curd is cheese.

-To make cheese, all you really need are three ingredients: milk, salt and live microbial cultures.
+To make cheese, all you need are three ingredients: milk, salt, and live microbial cultures.

-We’ll share the 7 main types of cheese, get into hard cheeses versus soft cheeses (and fresh cheeses, fermented cheeses, and every crumbly cheese in between!) and the most popular cheeses around the world.
+In this article, we’ll share what are the 7 types of cheese (from hard to soft cheeses, fermented to fresh cheeses, and anything in between), their differences, and what are the most popular cheeses around the world.

 Read on — we promise a delicious read ahead!